PurvajaNarayan/MLOps-Spring26/Lab1-Docker/README.md

 # Lab 1: Docker - Go Web Application

-This project is part of the **MLOps Spring 2026** course.
-It demonstrates how to containerize a simple Go web application using Docker, showcasing multi-stage builds and lightweight container images.
+This project demonstrates how to containerize a simple Go web application using Docker, showcasing multi-stage builds and lightweight container images.

 ## Project Overview